keypom/keypom-docs/docs/Tutorials/welcome.md

 </div>
 <br></br>

-Other use cases can range from subscriptions to DAO onboarding and voting.
+Other use cases can range from subscriptions to DAO voting.
 These other advanced tutorials are currently in progress, stay tuned!